 These are the five goals of an effective employee evaluation process.

-- The employee and the supervisor are clear about the employee’s goals, required outcomes or outputs, and how the success of the contributions will be assessed.
+1. The employee and the supervisor are clear about the employee’s goals, required outcomes or outputs, and how the success of the contributions will be assessed.
+Your goal in employee evaluation is to motivate a high level of quality and quantity in the work that the employee produces.

-Since goals, deliverables and measurements are negotiated in an effective employee performance evaluation, the employee and the supervisor are committed to achieving them.
-The written personal development goals are a commitment from the organization to assist the employee to grow in his or her career.
+Since goals, deliverables, and measurements are negotiated in an effective employee performance evaluation, the employee and the supervisor are committed to achieving them.
+The written personal development goals are a commitment from the organization to assist the employee to grow in their career.

-- Employee performance evaluation provides legal, ethical, and visible evidence that employees were actively involved in understanding the requirements of their jobs and their performance.
+3. Employee performance evaluation provides legal, ethical, and visible evidence that employees were actively involved in understanding the requirements of their jobs and their performance.
 The accompanying goal setting, performance feedback, and documentation ensure that employees understand their required outputs.
+The goal of employee performance evaluation is to create accurate appraisal documentation to protect both the employee and the employer.

-In the event that an employee is not succeeding or improving in his job performance, the performance evaluation documentation can be used to develop a Performance Improvement Plan (PIP).
+In the event that an employee is not succeeding or improving their job performance, the performance evaluation documentation can be used to develop a Performance Improvement Plan (PIP).

 This plan provides more detailed goals with more frequent feedback to an employee who is struggling to perform.
-The goal is improvement but non-performance can lead to disciplinary action up to and including employment termination.
+The goal of a PIP is the improvement of the employee's performance, but non-performance can lead to disciplinary action up to and including employment termination.

-No matter how fair and non-discriminatory, these ratings are made to appear through the endless establishment of criteria for rating, they basically boil down to the manager’s opinion of an employee’s performance.
-This is why I don’t particularly support numeric components in an employee performance evaluation process.
+No matter how fair and non-discriminatory these ratings are made to appear through the endless establishment of criteria for rating, and they boil down to the manager’s opinion of an employee’s performance.
+This is why numeric components in an employee performance evaluation process are not recommended.

-- The employee performance evaluation provides evidence of non-discriminatory promotion, pay, and recognition processes.
+5. The employee performance evaluation provides evidence of non-discriminatory promotion, pay, and recognition processes.
 This is an important consideration in training managers to perform consistent, regular, non-discriminatory employee performance evaluations.
+You want to ensure equitable measurement of an employee's contribution to the accomplishment of work,

 The documentation of success and failure to achieve goals is a critical component of the employee performance evaluation process.